 How to Become Fluent in Japanese

 The language is largely inference based meaning when you speak it, you don’t need to worry about constructing perfect grammar to get your point across.
-When speaking with inferences, you can easily carry on conversations without having to be perfectly “fluent.”
+When speaking with inferences, you can easily carry on conversations with ease.

 What’s the Best Way to Become Fluent in Japanese?

-The best way to learn any language is through immersion but if you can’t move to Japan, the next best thing is to use Japanese Pod 101.
-Even if you do live in Japan, Japanese Pod 101 is insanely useful.
-I actually used it when I lived there to supplement my learning.
+The best way to learn any language is through straight-up immersion but if you can’t move to Japan, the next best thing to do is to use Japanese Pod 101.
+Even if you don’t live in Japan, this podcast is insanely awesome.
+You’ll pick up more from these conversations than actually living there!

 In addition to Japanese Pod 101, if you’re looking to become fluent then obviously you’ll need to learn how to read Japanese.
 Learning to read Japanese is a bit harder, only because you need to master a great number of Kanji to fully be able to read it.